-Objective 2.9 To manage publication of CAT communications and advertisements.
+Objective 2.8 To manage publication of CAT communications and advertisements.
 Description Execute the communications plan to inform the public, policyholders, and stakeholders of preparations in the pre-incident phase, as well as response efforts.
 Purpose To operate transparently through open communication with stakeholders.
-Participants Communications and Legislative Affairs, General Manager and Executive Leadership Team Action Plans Claims Works with Communications & Legislative Affairs to provide information, as needed.
+Participants Communications and Legislative Affairs, General Manager and Executive Leadership Team Action Plans Claims Works with Communications & Legislative Affairs to provide information and approvals, as needed.
 Communications and Legislative Affairs determines whether to: Gets input from Claims to determine which stakeholder groups need to be notified of CAT Plan activation.
 Meets with team to review communications plan and reviews for execution.
 Runs print advertisements in appropriate news outlets to report claims procedures.
+Runs radio spots in appropriate outlets to report claims procedures.
 Posts messaging across pertinent social channels (Facebook and Twitter) to promote claims procedures.
 Publishes announcements on the TWIA/TFPA websites.
 Alerts agents of the status of the catastrophe planning and response.
 Alerts evacuating policyholders to bring their policy and agent contact information via print advertisements, radio spots, social media and TWIA/TFPA websites.
 Includes remote office information in print advertisements and radio spots.
 Determines where to buy media for geographies identified as impacted by the incident.
 Distributes press release with information on the incident, either: "Advice on Hurricane Preparedness in Context of Approaching Storm" or "Hurricane Has Hit."
 Establishes a relationship with the Texas Disaster Recovery liaison and attends phone conferences on behalf of TWIA and TFPA.
 Meets with approved media contacts and confirms Associations' level of readiness at agreed intervals.
+General Manager and Executive Leadership Team Coordinates with Communications and Legislative Affairs to develop catastrophe preparedness and response media content.
 Exhibits, or Related Documents Additional Information Compliance QA or Testing

-2.10 Activate an Efficient and Scalable Enterprise Call Center
+2.9 Activate an Efficient and Scalable Enterprise Call Center